404khai/404khai/README.md

 <!-- Futuristic GitHub README -->
 <p align="center">
-  <b>Software Engineer</b>
+  <b>Software Engineer | UI Designer</b>
 </p>

 ---

 ### About
-**Fullstack SWE**, aiming to work at a FAANG, always honing & refining his skills, intrigued by AI startups, capable of building modern fullstack websites, mobile apps, desktop applications & A2A compliant AI agents; specialized in providing the best user-friendly interfaces that combine **aesthetics** with **performance and modern innovation**
+**Fullstack SWE**, aiming to work at a FAANG, always honing & refining his skills, intrigued by AI startups, capable of building modern fullstack websites, mobile apps, desktop applications & A2A compliant AI agents; specialized in providing the best user-friendly interfaces that combine **aesthetics** with **performance** and **modern innovation**

 ---